davidnarganes/abmInterference/README.md

   "Causal Diagrams for Interference" Statistical Science, Vol. 29, No. 4, Special Issues on Semiparametrics and Causal Inference (November 2014), pp. 559-578 at https://www.jstor.org/stable/43288499.
   Accessed: 02-06-2018

 Traditionally, causal inference relied on the assumption of no interference: one individual's exposure may affect another individual's outcome.
 SUTVA is violated when the outcome is an infectious disease and treating one individual may exert a protective effect on others in a given population.
+This is, it can involve feedbacks among different agents' outcomes over time.

 In this example, the effectiveness of vaccination in HPV prevention will depend on how many people were vaccinated and how they interact.
 Individuals, in this case agents, will interfere with each other.
 Also, the vaccination of one individual, in our case agent, will reduce the contagion effect.
 This description will be formally expressed in mathematical terms and DAGs in the following sections.